Post: What Is the EU AI Act? A Compliance Reference for HR and Recruiting Teams

 Unacceptable Risk — Prohibited

 AI systems in this tier are banned entirely within the EU.
 Examples include social scoring systems that evaluate people based on behavior, biometric categorization systems that infer sensitive characteristics, and real-time remote biometric identification in public spaces (with narrow law enforcement exceptions).
-No HR application legitimately belongs in this tier, but organizations should audit any workplace monitoring or behavioral profiling tools against this definition.
+No HR application legitimately belongs in this tier, but organizations must audit any workplace monitoring or behavioral profiling tools against this definition.

 High Risk — Stringent Compliance Required

-This is the tier that directly governs most AI used in HR and talent acquisition.
+This tier directly governs most AI used in HR and talent acquisition.
 The Act’s Annex III explicitly lists AI systems used in employment contexts as high-risk, including systems intended for advertising vacancies, screening or filtering applications, evaluating and ranking candidates, and making decisions about promotions or terminations.
 This definition captures resume screening algorithms, candidate scoring models, automated video interview analysis tools, and predictive hiring platforms.

 Limited Risk — Transparency Obligations